-The gala show venue was The Lir Academy, primarily ran by members of the Dublin Circus Project (Who also participated in the fire show), and finally, the renegade show was held in the basement of Doyle's pub.
-The games took place in the hall, which was the farthest venue from all the others, but where most of the activities took place.
+The gala show venue was The Lir Academy, ran by members of the Dublin Circus Project (Who also participated in the fire show), and finally, the renegade show was held in the basement of Doyle's pub.
+The games took place in the hall, which was the farthest venue from all the others, but where people spent most of their time during the event.

 Besides the venues and their respective events, other aspects we had to worry about included:

 As the representative from the DIT Circus Society, I budgeted for the event (Necessary to get funding from the societies office), acted as the end of the line for venue contact to facilitate payments and organised the monthly meetings for the festival.

 Although I stuck to the idea of running the festival as a collaborative effort, I unintentionally became the coordinator while trying to keep all of the individual components moving and communicating as smoothly as possible.

 Had I realised this earlier, or started with this role in mind, I think I could've done a better job.